Long-term study of the 2020 magnetar-like outburst of the young pulsar PSRJ1846-0258 in Kes 75: Timing analysis

 \subsection{Phase-coherent timing}

 To measure the spin parameters of \hbpsr\, we attempted to derive a coherent timing solution using the standard phase-connection approach carried out with pulsar timing software.
 We first assigned a rotational phase to each photon based on a provisional ephemeris using the {\tt{photonphase}} tool of the {\tt{PINT}} software package \citep{luo21}.
 The events for each observation were folded to produce integrated pulse profiles, with the adopted energy range discussed in the previous section.
-The pulse profile that had the highest H-test score was then fitted with a multi-Gaussian model to produce a standard profile template.
+The pulse profile that had the highest $H$-test score was then fitted with a multi-Gaussian model to produce a standard profile template.
 We then used the {\tt{photon\_toa.py}} tool of the {\tt{NICERsoft}} package\footnote{\url{https://github.com/paulray/NICERsoft}} to extract as many reliable barycentered pulse time of arrivals (TOAs) as possible within each observation to monitor better the pulsar rotations during the phase-connection process.
 Initially, the only fitting parameters of the timing model were the spin frequency $\nu$, the first frequency derivative $\dot{\nu}$ and a phase offset, or ``jump'', for every gap between groups of TOAs from a same observation.

-We then proceeded with the phase connection with the {\tt{TEMPO}} pulsar timing software \citep{nds+15} by determining the rotation count between groups of TOAs (i.e., eliminating jump parameters) recursively from the shortest to longest gaps.
+We then proceeded with the phase connection with the {\tt{TEMPO}} pulsar timing software \citep{nds+15} by determining the rotation count between groups of TOAs (i.e. eliminating jump parameters) recursively from the shortest to longest gaps.
 The presence of strong timing noise in \hbpsr\, during its outburst required that we include the spin-frequency second derivative $\ddot{\nu}$ in the model early in the connection process in order to maintain coherence.
 As we reached the longest gaps, the rotation count became ambiguous: multiple statistically acceptable (reduced $\chi^{2} < 2$) and distinct solutions were found when connecting TOAs across these long gaps.
-This was problematic in particular during the first two months of the outburst -- only three {\it{NICER}} observations of \hbpsr\, were carried out.
-We attempted to eliminate the ambiguity using the Dracula algorithm \citep{fr18}, but were unable to converge to a single global ephemeris.
-We were however able to identify unique and coherent solutions valid over four time segments (i.e., partially coherent solutions).